-To simulate a constant and uniform wind environment, the tests were executed on days with very low ambient wind, towing the 90 trailer-mounted test bench with constant speed along a straight track.
-The setup is illustrated schematically in Fig. 2, showing the different subsystems, components, and information flows.
+To simulate a constant and uniform wind environment, the tests were executed on days with very low ambient wind, towing the trailer-mounted test bench with constant speed along a straight track.
+The set-up is illustrated schematically in Fig. 2, showing the different subsystems, components and information flows.

 The test bench is mounted on a trailer and pulled by a vehicle.

-The kite is controlled by a pilot from within the vehicle, using visual feedback from a video camera.
-The manual steering input is converted into electronic signals transmitted to the test bench, which actuate the control bar.
+The kite is controlled by a pilot from within the vehicle, using a conventional control bar and visual feedback from a video camera.
+The manual steering input is converted into digital signals transmitted to the test bench, which then actuates a second control bar from a pivot head.
 Sensors on the kite and part of the actuation mechanisms are fed back to the control cabinet.
-Servo motors provide force feedback to the pilot.
-This 95 specific decoupling of the pilot from the actuation of the control bar was chosen to allow for three different control modes: "fully manual", "semi-manual" and "fully automated".
-Because of the digitisation of the pilot's steering inputs, mixing them with outputs from the control algorithms is possible.
+Servomotors provide force feedback to the pilot.
+This specific decoupling of the pilot's control input in the towing vehicle from the actuation of the control bar on the test bench was chosen to allow for three different control modes: "fully manual", "semi-manual" and "fully automated".
+Because of the digitization of the pilot's steering inputs, mixing them with outputs from the control algorithms is possible.